Welcome from the Program Director

 The BCM Clinical Psychology Ph.D. program is designed to be completed in five years.
-In addition to developing core scientific competencies, students receive specialized training in one of three clinical areas:
+In addition to developing core scientific competencies, students receive specialized training in one of three areas of emphasis:

 - General Clinical Psychology